Graphic of finger about to push ETF button on digital screen

 In this respect, it's important to thoroughly research the ETFs you are interested in, to be aware of the risks involved and to clearly set out your goals.

-In seeking to reduce risks, the FMA advises that investors focus on:
+In seeking to reduce risks, investors should focus on:

 • ETF specifics – what exactly does the ETF invest in?
 Research the products, geographical areas and sectors included in an ETF.